 In 2005, Martha added defense expert to repertoire of talents by completing the Department of Defense’s oldest civilian training program, JCOC, Martha visited with members of all the branches of the service, saw what they can do on their bases around the country and was briefed by Sec. of Defense Donald Rumsfeld and Chairman of the Joint Chiefs of Staff General Richard Myers.
 In July 2005, Martha was part of the one of the first trips by radio talk show hosts to Kuwait and Iraq which included live broadcasts from Iraq.
 We were briefed by General John Custer of the United States Army and General Abdul Qader Jassim of the Iraqi Army as well as interviews with scores of men and women in uniform.
 It was a life changing experience.
 Martha returned to Iraq in January 2007 and took a Gold Star Father back to thank the troops.
 She is also involved in many projects directly relating to support of the troops and participates in Freedom Alliance events and fundraising around the country.

 Martha’s love of the military came from her father, Frank Mitchell.
 Frank served in Company B of the Essex Troop from 1938 to 1946.
 He was captured in Montreval, France in September of 1944 and with three other POW’s, escaped from prison camp before the end of WWII.

-Martha Zoller lives in Gainesville, Georgia with her husband and they have 4 children.
-As of 2021, she has 5 grandchildren and one on the war.
-She’s a member of Gainesville First United Methodist Church where she regularly and teaches adult and children’s Sunday school.
+Martha Zoller lives in Gainesville, Georgia with her husband and they have 4 grown children.
+As of 2021, she has 6 grandchildren.
+She attends Gainesville First United Methodist Church.
 She serves on the Board of the Beulah Rucker Museum and Educational Foundation, has served on the Friends of Recovery Board.
 She’s been named the Business Woman of the Year by the ABWA and is a Rotarian.
 From 2008 to 2016, Martha served on the University of Georgia Alumni Board of Directors.
-In 2012, Martha joined the Jekyll Island Foundation Board.
+In 2012, Martha joined the Jekyll Island Foundation Board and serves as the 9th District Representative on the Georgia State Board of Education since 2020.